raspberrypilearning/raspberry-pi-command/en/step_4.md

 --- task ---

-If you want to use regular weight text after bold text then you can use the code '0'.
+If you want to use regular text after bold or another effect then you can use the code '0'.

 What is the difference between the output of these two commands?